-Recognized as one of BC's Top Employers (2017)
+Recognized as one of BC's Top Employers

-By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Mar 8, 2017)
+By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 22, 2018)

-Here are some of the reasons why St. George's School was selected as one of BC's Top Employers (2017):
+Here are some of the reasons why St. George's School was selected as one of BC's Top Employers (2018):

-- St. George's School offers new mothers and fathers (including adoptive parents) maternity and parental leave top-up payments (to 80% of salary for 15 weeks) -- a benefit that extends to permanent faculty and administrative support personnel
+- St. George's School offers new mothers and fathers (including adoptive parents) maternity and parental leave top-up payments (to 80% of salary for 15 weeks)

-- St. George's School helps employees plan for the longer term with retirement planning assistance along with contributions to a defined contribution pension plan -- and supports employees with the transition through phased-in retirement work options
+- St. George's School helps employees plan for the longer term with retirement planning assistance, along with contributions to a defined contribution pension plan -- and supports employees with the transition through phased-in retirement work options